Prophet Inequalities for Matching with a Single Sample: Edge Arrival in General Graphs

 \paragraph{Equivalent offline algorithm.} In order to analyze the competitive ratio of \cref{AlgoOn}, we state an offline, greedy-based algorithm with similar properties that is easier to work with.
 This offline procedure considers an equivalent stochastic process generating the edge weights in $S$ and $R$.
 Instead of first drawing all the samples, and then all the realized weights, we consider a first stage in which two realizations of each random variable $D_e$ are drawn.
 Then, they are sorted in decreasing order according to their values, breaking ties at random as explained above.
 Finally, the offline algorithm goes through all these values in that order; each value is then associated with $S$ or $R$ by a random toss of an unbiased coin.
 Consequently, the second, smaller weight of the same edge arriving later is associated to the remaining category with probability $1$.
 It is not hard to see that the distributions of $S$ and $R$ are identical for both random processes.
 The pseudocode for this offline procedure is given in \Cref{AlgoOff}.
-As already mentioned, it mimics in an offline way the construction of $\Ms$ and $\Eprime$ of \Cref{AlgoOn}, as shown in the following.
+As already mentioned, it mimics in an offline way the construction of $\Ms$ and $\Eprime$ of \Cref{AlgoOn}, as formalized in the following Claim.

 \begin{claim} The sets $\Eprime$, $\Ms$ and $\M$ are distributed in the same way when computed by \Cref{AlgoOn} as when computed by \Cref{AlgoOff}. \end{claim} \begin{proof} Consider any run of \Cref{AlgoOff}.
-Every edge value in $A$ is associated either to $R$ or to $S$.
-In fact, an edge value $a$ is associated to the $R$ graph if it is $R$ used or if the other value for the same edge gets $S$ used; the symmetric holds for $S.$ Since the $S$ and $R$ values are all drawn independently from $D$, they are distributed in the same way no matter if we draw them first and then decide which set they belong to (like in \Cref{AlgoOff}), or the other way around (like in \Cref{AlgoOn}).
+Every edge value in $A$ is either associated to $R$ or to $S$, or does not belong to any set of interest.
+In fact, an edge value $a$ is associated to the $R$ graph if it is $R$ used or if the other value for the same edge gets $S$ used; the symmetric holds for $S.$ It may happen that an edge is never associated to either $R$ or $S$, but it means that one of its endpoints has been added to $M_S$, so the edge does not belong to $M_S$ (because $M_S$ is a matching) nor to $E'$ and $M$ (because it means that one of the endpoint is blocked by a large price).
+Since the $S$ and $R$ values are all drawn independently from the product distribution on the $D_e$, for $e \in E$, they are distributed in the same way no matter if we draw them first and then decide which set they belong to (like in \Cref{AlgoOff}), or the other way around (like in \Cref{AlgoOn}).

 Once we have the equivalence of the underlying stochastic processes, we just need to show that for {\em any} realization of the $S$ and $R$ value, the corresponding sets of edges of interests are exactly the same in the offline and online settings.
 To avoid complication, we deterministically use the same tie breaking rules in both the online and offline case.